ROGER DEAN CHEVROLET STADIUM

-Originally Roger Dean Stadium was also the spring-training home of the Montreal Expos.
-However, when Jeffrey Loria sold the Expos, he retained the Florida rights and property that had belonged to the Expos, deciding to move the Marlins’ spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Melbourne.
+Originally Roger Dean Chevrolet Stadium was also the spring-training home of the Montreal Expos.
+However, when Jeffrey Loria sold the Expos and bought the Marlins, he retained the Florida rights and property that had belonged to the Expos, and he decided to move the Marlins’ spring training to Jupiter while still paying on a spring-training lease at Space Coast Stadium in Viera.
 The word was that Loria wanted the team to train closer to his home in Palm Beach, but team officials insist that the swap was made in order to market the Marlins to Palm Beach County.
-(Yeah, right.)

 Spring Training History

 In 1993 the then-Florida Marlins first held spring training in Cocoa.
 The site was shifted to Viera’s Space Coast Stadium in 1994, with the move to Roger Dean occurring in 2003.

 The St. Louis Cardinals have trained at Roger Dean Chevrolet Stadium since it opened in 1998.
 The Montreal Expos trained here from 1998 through 2002, and in 2003 the then-Florida Marlins began training there.